akka/akka/akka-docs/src/main/paradox/stream/stream-customize.md

 stages by composing others.
 Where `GraphStage` differs is that it creates a stage that is itself not divisible into smaller ones, and allows state to be maintained inside it in a safe way.

-As a first motivating example, we will build a new `Source` that will simply emit numbers from 1 until it is cancelled.
+As a first motivating example, we will build a new `Source` that will emit numbers from 1 until it is cancelled.
 To start, we need to define the "interface" of our stage, which is called *shape* in Akka Streams terminology (this is explained in more detail in the section @ref:[Modularity, Composition and Hierarchy](stream-composition.md)).
 This is how this looks like: